How to Get a Startup Funding for Your New Business?

 The Small Business Administration (SBA) is a government agency that has multiple loans to help business owners pay for working capital or fixed assets.

 The agency doesn’t send money directly to small business owners.
-Rather, it sets guidelines for loans offered by the lenders, community development organizations, and microlending institutions partnering with it.
+Rather, it sets guidelines for loans offered by lenders, community development organizations, and microlending institutions partnering with it.

 These are the types of loans SBA offers: